 The school's sliding-scale behaviour system will be displayed in every classroom.
-The behavior system involves a picture of a Rainbow, Sunshine and Cloud.
+The behavior system involves a picture of a Rainbow and a Sunshine as well as the use of Yellow and Red cards.
 Children in EYFS and Key Stage One keep their name on the Sunshine.
 This assumes that all children are making good behaviour choices and are engaged in learning activities.
 If a child shows an exceptional aptitude of a skill or stands out for their interpersonal skills, they can move higher and onto the Rainbow.
-However if the child behaves inappropriately after being warned, they will be placed on the cloud.
-Many children only remain in the Cloud for a short amount of time as they are moved back into the Sunshine as soon as they return to making good behvaiour choices.
+However, if the child behaves inappropriately after being warned, they will be given a Yellow Card.
+Many children will only have this Yellow Card for a short period of time as it is removed and they are moved back into the Sunshine as soon as they return to making good behaviour choices.
+If the child's behavior does not improve they can be given a further Yellow Card which could result in a Red Card if their behaviour fails to improve.
+Further information linked to this procedure can be found on Page 8.

-Any child that has been placed on the Rainbow will receive a Rainbow certificate at the end of the day.
+Any child that has been placed on the Rainbow will receive a Rainbow certificate immediately.
 When the children receive the certificate, either the adult or child should explain to the class the reason why the Rainbow certificate was rewarded.

 All staff are encouraged to verbally praise children for making good choices.
 Children may also be given stickers to indicate when they have made positive behaviour choices.
 Teachers may decide that the whole class have made good or better behaviour choices and reward them with an additional class treat.
+Teachers may have additional reward/incentives in place, based on the individual class needs.
+These may be in the form of tokens, class rewards and visual charts.
+These are used within each class in order to meet the needs of the specific children involved.